Tackling the final frontier

 To borrow an overused phrase from Star Trek, space is the final frontier.
 The technological, economic and governance efforts for building the new space economy – like other historic transformations – tend to be a series of quiet evolutions that, in total over time, become a revolution.
 Fasten your seatbelts.
 Judging by recent developments, the period that future historians will call the Space Revolution is just taking off.

-Peter Marber FRSA has published seven books, teaches at Harvard University and is a Fellow at the Royal Astronomical Society.
+Peter Marber FRSA has published seven books, teaches at Harvard and Johns Hopkins, and is a Fellow at the Royal Astronomical Society.

 This article first appeared in the RSA Journal Issue 3 2021